mlwiles/vmwaresolutions/vcd/vm101/index.md

   - **Tasks** - View history of tasks related to the VM.
   - **Events** - View history of events related to the VM.

-Now we are ready to apply the guest OS customizations and power on the VM.
+Now we are ready to apply the guest OS customizations and power on the VM.<br>
 Compute > Virtual Machines > *VM Menu* > Power On and Force Recustomization
 <img src="images/15-poweron-vm.png" width="1000" style="border: 1px solid black">

-Once the VM is powered on, from the same menu acquire a web console.
+Once the VM is powered on, from the same menu acquire a web console.<br>
 Compute > Virtual Machines > *VM Menu* > Launch Web Console
 <img src="images/16-webconsole-vm.png" width="1000" style="border: 1px solid black">